Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 - Sales commission – The agent who sold you the annuity may receive compensation for the sale.

 - Underlying fund expenses – These cover expenses of the subaccounts in which your money is invested.
 This can be more than 1 percent a year.

 Free Look Period

-Most variable annuity contracts contain what’s called a “free look” period.
-It’s sort of a test run on the annuity where you can try it out to see if it will work for you.
+Most variable annuity contracts have a “free look” period.
+It’s a test run on the annuity for you to determine if it’s right for your situation.

-This is a time of 10 or more days in which you can back out of your contract without paying surrender fees.
-If you decide to terminate the contract, you will get your purchase payments back.
+This is a time of 10 or more days in which you can cancel your contract without paying surrender fees.
+If you decide to terminate the contract, your premium will be returned to you.
 The amount may be affected by the performance of your investments during the free look period.

 10 Cited Research Articles